hhu-stups/prob2_ui/doc/prob2ui_release_history.md

   * Removed formal distinction between requirement types (functional and non-functional) as the VO manager doesn't use this information
 * Improved UI responsiveness while updating the status bar or a VisB visualization
 * Improved startup performance slightly
-* Fixed multiple problems when starting multiple instances of ProB 2 UI at once
+* Fixed multiple problems when starting multiple instances of ProB2-UI at once
 * Fixed editor discarding changes made while saving
 * Fixed editor sometimes overwriting file contents when using undo together with switching between files
 * Fixed various text editing bugs in ProB and Groovy consoles